nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 * `find ic/S1234567A` returns the details for the person with NRIC number S1234567A.

+### Display patient's information : `display`
+Displays personal particulars, appointments and prescription for patients.

+Format: `display ic/NRIC`

+* Displays personal particulars, appointments and prescription for the patient with the specified `NRIC`.

+Examples:
+* `display ic/S1234567A` displays the information for the patient with NRIC number S1234567A.

 ### Deleting a person by name : `delete`

 Deletes the specified person from MediConnect.